Charles de Montesquieu

 For years, Big Business and the U.S. Chamber of Commerce have spent millions of dollars in a public relations campaign aimed at demonizing trial lawyers, portraying them as unethical con-artists out to game the system.
 These corporate interests have a

 The reality is that trial lawyers are the people's first line of defense to secure redress of grievances for private or civil wrongs committed against them.
-The most highly publicized of these kinds of cases usually involve David and Goliath-type scenarios—think of the massive frauds committed by WorldCom, Enron, or Bernie Madoff and you get an idea why trial lawyers
+The most highly publicized of these kinds of cases usually involve David and Goliath-type scenarios—think of the massive frauds committed by WorldCom, Enron, or Bernie Madoff and you get an idea why trial lawyers are essential to securing justice for those wronged at the hands of well-heeled rogues with deep pockets and limitless legal resources.
+And yes, sometimes these cases involve substantial claims against doctors or hospitals accused of malpractice.

 Despite unfair characterizations to the contrary, medical malpractice is no joke.
 Every day thousands of Americans walk into doctors' offices, emergency rooms, and operating rooms trusting their lives to the expertise and integrity of the medical system.
 Errors in diagnosis, misread charts, medication errors... all can cause irreparable harm to their victims.
 And these kinds of accidents happen often—far more than Republican advocates of "reform" are willing to admit and far more than most people realize.
 According to

 For the victims and their families, the tragedy inflicted as a result of medical malpractice is very real, and the process of seeking a just remedy can be overwhelming.
-It is for precisely these kinds of situations that the
+It is for precisely these kinds of situations that the 7th Amendment to the United States Constitution guarantees all Americans the right to a fair trial before a jury of their peers.
+This right is a foundational principle of our civil liberty and should be a core tenet of conservatism because it affirms the responsibilities citizens have in a free society and the accountability of all before the law.

 Nevertheless, the importance of the civil justice system and the right to trial by jury is poorly understood by many conservatives because trial lawyers are constantly demonized by special interests seeking to evade justice.
 Many Republicans have been wrongly led to believe that tort "reform" is some kind of Reaganesque trickle-down solution to the high cost of insurance and the high cost of medical care.
 The facts, however, don't support such a notion.
 Skyrocketing insurance premiums are not a result of malpractice litigation, and the high cost of medical care stems more from "offensive medicine" (profiteering by doctors seeking to make an extra buck), rather than "defensive medicine" purportedly resulting from fears of malpractice suits.

 In 2007, the Congressional Budget Office estimated that costs associated with medical malpractice claims only amounted to 2% of overall health care spending.
 Furthermore, multiple studies suggest that the high cost of medical insurance has virtually no correlation with the frequency or amount of malpractice payouts but is actually a result of insurance companies playing the market and—in some cases—intentionally misrepresenting the influence of malpractice payouts in order to keep premiums high.
-Doctors are not fleeing the medical profession from fear of lawsuits, and those who are sued for medical malpractice are often permitted to continue working with little to no professional censure for the harm they inflicted.
+Doctors are not fleeing the medical profession from fear of lawsuits, and those who are sued for medical malpractice are often permitted

 The truth is that corporate moguls push for tort reform because they have little use for a civil justice system that puts the little guy on the same plane as the rich and powerful.
 These so-called fiscal conservatives don't like equal justice.
 They want preferential treatment—something they are accustomed to getting from politicians because of their hefty campaign contributions.